atanunq/viu/README.md

     -v, --verbose        Output what is going on

 OPTIONS:
-    -h, --height <height>    Resize the image to a provided height -w, --width <width>      Resize the image to a provided width
+    -f, --frame-rate <frames-per-second>    Play gif at the given frame rate -h, --height <height>    Resize the image to a provided height -w, --width <width>      Resize the image to a provided width